saulmoralespa/subscription-payu-latam/readme.txt

 * fixed redirect payment when payment is pending
 = 1.0.13 =
 * fixed for not generate card token
+= 1.0.14 =
+* fixed disable button submit for not generate card token

 == Translations ==
 * English - default, always included